geisonsn/rabbitmq-examples/02-work-queues/README.md

 > #### Forgotten acknowledgment
 >
-> It's a common mistake to miss the ack.
+> It's a common mistake to miss the `ack`.
 It's an easy error, but the consequences are serious.
 Messages will be redelivered when your client quits (which may look like random redelivery), but RabbitMQ will eat more and more memory as it won't be able to release any unacked messages.
 >
-> In order to debug this kind of mistake you can use rabbitmqctl to print the messages\_unacknowledged field:
+> In order to debug this kind of mistake you can use `rabbitmqctl` to print the `messages_unacknowledged` field:
 >
 > ```bash
 > sudo rabbitmqctl list_queues name messages_ready messages_unacknowledged